Anchorite1001/discordance/README.md

 ## Overview
 This is a **Ruby on rails** application of [离谱Discordance](https://discordance.herokuapp.com/), where you can:
 * Listen to each episode
-* Read about all episode notes and introduction of each speakers
+* Read all episode notes and introduction of each speaker
-* Signing up an account, and then
+* Sign up an account, and then
 * make your own list of liked episodes.

 <!-- end of the list -->